On this page:

 NTN products can only be legally marketed in the United States if it received premarket authorization from FDA.
 Without marketing authorization from FDA, a product is in violation of the FD&C Act and is subject to FDA enforcement.

 This means that manufacturers of products containing NTN are now held to the same public health standards implemented for other tobacco products.
-This includes many of the same requirements to prevent youth access to these products, as well as the requirement to submit a premarket application and obtain authorization from FDA to sell their products to consumers.
+This includes many of the same requirements to prevent youth access to these products, as well as the requirement to submit a premarket application and obtain authorization from FDA to sell their products to consumers in the United States.

 A substantial number of applications were submitted by May 14, 2022 – nearly one million from more than 200 separate companies.
 FDA has been actively engaged in the necessary work to prepare for, process, and review the applications since the new law was passed.

-As of Sept.
-6, FDA has issued a total of 44 warning letters to manufacturers and over 300 warning letters to retailers for violations in relation to their sale of non-tobacco nicotine products.
-Failure to promptly correct violations can result in further action such as civil money penalties, seizure, and/or injunction.
+Failure to promptly correct warning letter violations can result in further action such as civil money penalties, seizure, and/or injunction.